 The Coalition Opposing New Gas Stations (CONGAS), is a grassroots community-based coalition of hundreds of Sonoma County residents and over a dozen local organizations.

 CONGAS’s mission is to stop the construction of new gas stations in Sonoma County.

 CONGAS was initiated in February 2019 when Sonoma County residents became alarmed about a huge 24/7/365 16-pump gas station, car wash, and mini-mart proposal at State Route 116 and Stony Point Road in unincorporated Sonoma County between Cotati and Sebastopol.
 The community rose up and defeated the proposal on July 8 2019 when the application was withdrawn amid fierce community opposition.

-Subsequently, three additional new gas station proposals have been discovered.
-One is in unincorporated Sonoma County at 5300 Sebastopol Road, and the other two are in Santa Rosa at 874 N. Wright Road on the west side and 43 Middle Rincon Road on the east side.
-All of these proposals include gas station, car wash, and mini-mart.
+Subsequently, three additional new gas station proposals were discovered.
+One was in unincorporated Sonoma County at 5300 Sebastopol Road.
+In July 2020 CONGAS succeeded in defeating that proposal.
+The other two are in Santa Rosa at 874 N. Wright Road on the west side and 43 Middle Rincon Road on the east side.
 CONGAS also works in collaboration with Save Petaluma, the group that is fighting the Petaluma Safeway Gas station proposal.
 Visit No Gas Here for information about that effort.

 There are many other reasons why CONGAS members oppose gas stations: traffic congestion, leaking underground storage tanks, surface water contamination, public health hazards, overdevelopment, and more.
 But all CONGAS members share the understanding that in the 2020s, in the midst of a global climate crisis that threatens all of humanity, it is a very bad idea to be constructing new gas stations.